ChristianKern97/ChristianKern97/README.md

 ### Hi there 👋

-I develop all kinds of software, including websites, bots, applications and everything else.
+I develop all kinds of software including websites, bots, applications and everything else.

 🔭 I’m currently working on [ForkGG](https://github.com/ForkGG/fork) and other OpenSource projects